paulfcollins/public-azure/Azure-Lighthouse/README.md

 ## Deploy Azure Policy to a Delegated Subscription

-Let's take it a step further and deploy two sample policies to the delegated subscrption.
+Let's take it a step further and deploy two sample policies to the delegated subscription.
 The scripts are in the [_policy-deployment_ folder](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-deployment) within the _scripts_ folder.

 ## Remove an Azure Policy from a Delegated Subscription

 Now that we have tested and proved the deplyment of Azure Policy to a Delegated 'Customer' Subscription, there a number of ways to remove the assigned policies and definitions:
 1. Via the Azure Portal as shown below:
 ![Delete Azure Policy via Portal](https://github.com/paulfcollins/public-azure/blob/master/Azure-Lighthouse/images/deletepolicyassignment1.png)
-This method is fine if you do not have too many Delegated Subscriptions but using scripts would be more efficient for a scale deployment.
+This method is fine if you do not have too many Delegated Subscriptions, but using scripts would be more efficient for a scale deployment.
 2. Programmatically using the example scripts in the [_policy-removal_](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-removal) folder.
 There are four sample scripts provided:
    * Remove the Audit Policy assignment
    * Remove the Audit Policy definition